 For more than 30 years, Philadelphia mail fraud attorney Hope Lefeber has defended individuals and businesses accused of federal mail and wire fraud crimes.
 As a former Enforcement Attorney for the United States Securities & Exchange Commission, Ms. Lefeber's experience enables her to understand how the federal government operates, and therefore, enables her to best prepare a winning defense.
 When you face federal allegations of mail or wire fraud a thorough investigation is critical.
 Ms. Lefeber has at her disposal a team of experts and investigators that ensures the best preparation and strategy to obtain the best results.

 Hope Lefeber is extremely well-known and respected among her colleagues and Judges in the federal courts for her aggressive and effective representation of her clients.
-She has been recognized as a Super Lawyer and honored among the Top 10 Criminal Defense Attorneys in Pennsylvania by the National Academy of Criminal Defense Attorneys and among the Top 100 Trial Lawyers by the National Trial Lawyers Association
+She has been consistently honored as a Pennsylvania Super Lawyer, as one of the Top 100 Trial Lawyers by the National Trial Lawyers Association, and as one of the Top 10 Criminal Defense Attorneys in Pennsylvania by the National Academy of Criminal Defense Attorneys.

 Ms. Lefeber is tireless in her pursuit of her client's constitutional rights.

 In order to obtain a conviction of mail or wire fraud, prosecutors have to prove a knowing and willful intent to defraud.
 Accidental or unintentional actions that result in the loss of money or property do not constitute a crime.
 However, prosecutors aggressively pursue cases involving economic loss and it is very common for innocent people to be accused without any criminal intent to do harm.